 A smooth and blended product with no superfluous water.
-The initial flavour is quite tangy and fruity, with a good thick consistency that lends itself to basic pasta sauces ? and at only 99p, it offers excellent value for money.
-There?s nothing too surprising in the texture or depth of flavour, but it certainly beats the more common concentrated pastes that most shoppers will opt for.
+The initial flavour is quite tangy and fruity, with a good thick consistency that lends itself to basic pasta sauces, and it offers excellent value for money.
+There’s nothing too surprising in the texture or depth of flavour, but it certainly beats the more common concentrated pastes that most shoppers will opt for.
 A little addition of crushed garlic and chopped basil would work well.

 Cirio Passata Rustica

 The chunky texture of this passata gives it a more authentic Italian feel, and the vibrant colour is appealing on the plate.
 It could easily be made into a succulent pasta dish with the addition of chunky peppers and mushrooms, but also not a bad option for serving on its own with pasta, if needed.
 There are some great offers on at the moment, too.
 An excellent branded sauce, with great potential.